AcePlayzGamesYT/iPhone5DualBooter/macOS/README.md

 ## Workflow

 1. Put the iPhone in pwnDFU.
+This can be done via Legacy iOS Kit that is ran for the workflow.
 2. Select the stock iOS 8.4.1 IPSW.
 3. Select the secondary IPSW and enter its version.
 4. Start the workflow.